 Subsequently, COMESA has established a three-tier structure composed of a Committee of Officials, Ministers of Foreign Affairs and the Heads of State and Government at the top to address issues of peace and security.
 This structure is complemented by the Committee of Elders, in consultation with other stakeholders in the region including the business community, civil society organizations and parliamentarians.
 COMESA addresses issues of peace and security in co-ordination with the African Union and other sub-regional organizations to avoid duplication of efforts.
-The focus areas are; conflict prevention, conflict management, post conflict reconstruction implemented in countries emerging from conflict; security (anti-money laundering and financing of terrorism legislation and programmes) and support for democracy and governance through election observation programmes.
-The "Trading for Peace programme", at the border areas of the Great Lakes region which is designed to use trade and investment as a mechanism for peace and stability is also implemented at these areas.
+The focus areas are; Conflict prevention, Conflict Management, Post conflict reconstruction implemented in countries emerging from conflict; Security (Anti Money Laundering and Financing of Terrorism legislation and programmes) and Support for Democracy and Governance through election observation programmes.

+The "Trading for Peace programme", at the border areas of the Great Lakes region which is designed to use trade and investment as a mechanism for peace and stability is also implemented at the border areas.